InaMinaMynahMo/IntelOneAPI/README.md

     4. BIOLOGICAL TRENDS: I likely gained insight into current trends in biological field with respect to technology and various applications of computer domains in                             the field of biological research.

 # FUTURE ENHANCEMENTS:
-After identifying the kingdom of specified species it can be improvised for identifying,
+After identifying the kingdom of specified species it can be improvised for identifying, <br>
-    1. The characteristics of the species provided the codon.
+    1. The characteristics of the species provided the codon. <br>
-    2. The DNA sequence of the species.
+    2. The DNA sequence of the species. <br>
     3. The characteristics of genes that will be reflected in future generation of the respective species.

 # REFERENCES: